486ben/CMPM147-P3/README.md

 <h3>Artist statement: What is the effect you're trying to achieve?
 Did you achieve that effect?
 If not, what was the difficulty/limitation with tools, and what did you end up doing?</h3>

+To be honest, I have no idea at first because I don't know what should I do.
+I suddenly remembered one of my favorite games: Minecraft. and now hell's ecology has been updated in minecraft.
+I took two of the environment from hell: the hell forest and lava.
+I also create a tomb place for my own design.
+My goal for this p3 are create a hell by adding the hell enviornment in minecraft and create my own elements.

+I spend a lot of time explore the code and what is the code want us to do.
+The drawing part is not too hard, but the difficulty/limitation is autotiling.
+Autotiling is harder than what I thought at first.
+I am so thanksful to Tei Hek because he give me a helper idea on that, which I understand and make autotitling possible.
+I think it is not perfectly achieve the effect, but in some way,  I do my best to achieve that effect(because I want to create a minecraft's hell).
+Thank you

 Credit: Adam Smith/Isaac Karth
 Edited by: ZhiBin Huang, Asiiah Song